 Also contained in my newsletter was my reading list for the workshops, in case anyone was interested in some new reading material.
 I chose the books not because they were my favourites (though most are), but because between them all they represented a good diversity of the genre, and contained good examples of important features of travel writing that I could explore in the workshops.

 These included evocative description of places and journeys, strong characterisation, revealing dialogue, a meaningful story arc, reflection on cultural and social differences, and evidence of the link between a writer’s own life experience and their voice as a narrator.

 In my preparation before beginning the workshops, however, something struck me about the reading list.
 Have a look at it for yourself:

-Between Weather: Travels in 21st Century Shetland by Ron McMillan.
+Between Weathers: Travels in 21st Century Shetland by Ron McMillan.